 We stay close to our users to provide them with the best experience possible, which means building our cloud platform in data centers across the world in regions where our customers are located.
-The energy used to power our cloud platform is our largest source of greenhouse gas emissions and represents an opportunity to reduce our environmental footprint.
-Wherever feasible, we select data centers that are designed to be highly efficient and use renewable energy.
+The energy used to power our cloud platform is our largest source of greenhouse gas emissions which also made it the greatest immediate opportunity to reduce our environmental footprint.
+To act on this opportunity, we have updated our data center selection and renewal process to incorporate environmental sustainability criteria, including data center efficiency and use of renewable energy.